microsoft/playwright/docs/src/api/class-clock.md

 ## async method: Clock.runToLast
 * since: v1.45
-- returns: <[int]> Fake milliseconds since the unix epoch.
+- returns: <[int]>

 This takes note of the last scheduled timer when it is run, and advances the clock to that time firing callbacks as necessary.
 If new timers are added while it is executing they will be run only if they would occur before this time.
 This is useful when you want to run a test to completion, but the test recursively sets timers that would cause runAll to trigger an infinite loop warning.
+Returns fake milliseconds since the unix epoch.

 ## async method: Clock.tick
 * since: v1.45
-- returns: <[int]> Fake milliseconds since the unix epoch.
+- returns: <[int]>

 Advance the clock, firing callbacks if necessary.
+Returns fake milliseconds since the unix epoch.
 Returns fake milliseconds since the unix epoch.

 **Usage**